BackstagecrewIS/tictactoe/README.md

 ### The skeleton plane:
 **How will our information be represented, and how will the user navigate to the information and the features?**

-index.html will contain the game and all controls.
+index.html will contain the game board and all controls.

+game.js containg all of the game functions to operate the game.

 A modal will contain the game instructions.